UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## Prerequisites and scope limitation
 This documentation is primarily aimed at people _affiliated with the ILS labs_ (Utrecht University: Linguistics students and researchers).
 The infrastructure and support for doing online experiments will be _only availble for those people_.

-- People _affiliated with our lab_ can use the information [from our lab webiste](https://uilots-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
-Please [follow this how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/).
+- People _affiliated with our lab_ can use the information [from our lab webiste](https://ils-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
+Please [follow this how-to](https://ils-labs.wp.hum.uu.nl/how-to/online-experimenting/).

-- People _not affiliated with our lab_ can of course use the templates, but will have to do without (support for, access to) the [UiL OTS Experiment Datastore](https://experiment-datastore.lab.hum.uu.nl/experiments/).
+- People _not affiliated with our lab_ can of course use the templates, but will have to do without (support for, access to) the [ILS Experiment Datastore](https://experiment-datastore.lab.hum.uu.nl/experiments/).

 With the above scope limitations, the bigger picture overview is: